batuoc263/math-long/README.md

 Furthermore, bitwise operators in JavaScript "deal only with integers in the range −231 through 231−1, inclusive, or in the range 0 through 232−1, inclusive.
 These operators accept any value of the Number type but first convert each such value to one of 232 integer values."

 In some use cases, however, it is required to be able to reliably work with and perform bitwise operations on the full 64 bits.
-This is where long.js comes into play.
+This is where math-long comes into play.

 ## Usage
 The package exports an ECMAScript module with an UMD fallback.